-The Rise of Blockchain without a Regulatory Umbrella.
+The Rise of Blockchain Without a Regulatory Umbrella.

-Above all Blockchain systems, the Bitcoin network is the most popular.
-The reason for Bitcoin’s popularity is for allowing global financial transactions, to occur without oversight from third-party players, specifically, the government.
+Above all blockchain systems, the bitcoin network is the most popular.
+The reason for bitcoin’s popularity is for allowing global financial transactions to occur without oversight from third-party players, specifically, the government.
 Furthermore, since the system is decentralized, no regulator could shut down the entire system from one single server.
 Thus, no single government or regulator can control the currency.
-As a result, people who had been distrustful of banking institutions became the first to adopt Bitcoin.
+As a result, people who had been distrustful of banking institutions became the first to adopt bitcoin.

-The Problem with a Trustless System.
+The Problem with a Trustless System

 At the moment, the root problem with blockchain technologies is that, just like conventional technologies, trust is required.
-As much as Bitcoin, cryptocurrencies and other Blockchain systems, have been introduced as trustless alternatives to conventional systems, sometimes trust within these networks can help save the network from attacks.
+As much as bitcoin, cryptocurrencies and other blockchain systems have been introduced as trustless alternatives to conventional systems, sometimes trust within these networks can help save the network from attacks.

 For instance, in 2016, a user exploited a design flaw in the DAO, a DApp on the Ethereum blockchain.
 As a result, the user went on to withdraw around $60 million worth in cryptocurrency.
 Fortunately, the community worked on a radical solution to create a duplicate of the entire blockchain, and eventually reverse the theft.

-In addition, Initial Coin Offerings, the funding model preferred by Blockchain startups, relies on trust.
-Since 2017, more than $20 billion has been raised but a substantial percentage went to fraudulent campaigns.
-As it turns out, Blockchain technology doesn’t exactly proclaim the end of the need for trust.
+In addition, Initial Coin Offerings, the funding model preferred by blockchain startups, relies on trust.
+Since 2017, more than $20 billion has been raised, but a substantial percentage went to fraudulent campaigns.
+As it turns out, blockchain technology doesn’t exactly proclaim the end of the need for trust.

-Blockchain Regulation Uncertainity; Regulations to Stamp-Out Fraud.
+Regulations to Stamp-Out Fraud

 The fall from grace of the ICO system became apparent as more people became aware of the abuse of the unregulated environment exploited by fraudsters.
-However, as regulatory agencies stepped in to subdue the practice, start-ups shift to selling digital tokens under similar rules as stocks and other securities.
+However, as regulatory agencies stepped in to subdue the practice, start-ups shifted to selling digital tokens under similar rules as stocks and other securities.